dlindqu3/store-backend/README.md

 - making multiple API calls in succession, where call 2 uses the data from call 1 as an input
 - in my code, I need to implement this at checkout
 - call 1: get product details from mongo; call 2: using return value from product details call, make a call to start a checkout session
+- FIX: "return" the required data from the 2 inner functions, instead of doing res.send or res.json
-- "Multiple awaits inside one async function", [link](https://stackoverflow.com/questions/67919400/multiple-awaits-inside-one-async-function)
+- helpful source: "Multiple awaits inside one async function", [link](https://stackoverflow.com/questions/67919400/multiple-awaits-inside-one-async-function)

 ## citations